 |Sennheiser MB 660 UC MS|

 Businesses, call centers, and entrepreneurs who want a comfortable VoIP headset with the best combination of features at an affordable price should consider the Jabra Evolve 65 wireless headset.
 It offers on-ear call and music controls, a noise-canceling microphone, 10 hours of talk time, and a 100-foot wireless range, making it the best VoIP headset for most businesses.
+A good VoIP headset is always considered when setting up VoIP service for your business.

 No matter what headset you choose for your office communications, make sure you are using it with a reliable VoIP business phone system.
 RingCentral is a great option as it includes built-in functionalities such as screen sharing and instant messaging in addition to affordable pricing tiers than can scale with you.
 Try it free today.